apexatoll/aoc-cli/README.md

 aoc -s $answer
 ```

-You will then receive one of three responses
+You will then receive one of four responses

 1. The answer is correct
 2. The answer is not correct
+3. You have already tried this incorrect answer
-3. You have time to wait before submitting an answer
+4. You have time to wait before submitting an answer

 If your answer is correct, aoc-cli will automatically update the puzzle instructions and your calendar file.
 Additionally aoc-cli will calculate how long and how many attempts it took to solve the puzzle (see the Tables section)

 Incorrect attempts will be logged along with any hint as to whether your answer was too high or too low.

+Trying to answer with the same incorrect answer for the second time will throw an error

 If you have sent multiple incorrect attempts AoC will ask you to wait before trying again - be patient!